mahmoudhtayem87/liferay-fragmanted-theme/README.md

 This project has been created with generator-liferay-fragments, to demostrate how we can build a Liferay Theme from any bootstrap template.

+This will allow you to customize the look and feel of liferay without the need to build a theme module or deploying a war module.

 Steps:
 1. Develop your bootstrap based theme
 2. Scope your boostrap theme styles to "#wrapper"